Baroque Online Concert I

 Bach’s Fourth Brandenburg Concerto interweaves two sprightly recorders with solo violin, performed in this concert by Hugh Blogg, against a backdrop of strings.
 The joyful Allegro is followed by a contemplative Andante, and the finale is a sparkling fugal movement with plenty of opportunity for the soloists to demonstrate their virtuosity.

 John Rutter’s six movement Suite Antique explores a variety of Baroque and Classical styles from a Bach-like Aria to a ‘Richard Rodgers-style Waltz’.
-In this concert, the first movement Prelude will be performed
+In this concert, the first movement Prelude is performed.

-The e-ticket is available to download after the checkout process is completed, and you will also receive a link in a confirmation email that is sent immediately after your payment has been completed.
+After the checkout process is competed, your e-ticket is available to download immediately, and you will also receive a link in a confirmation email that is sent immediately after your payment has been completed.
 If you aren’t able to download the e-ticket and don’t receive the email, please get in touch.
-We will also be monitoring the email in the hour or so before the concert gets under way to help if you have any problems accessing the stream.
-Please email email@example.com
+The e-ticket includes the link to the page to watch the concert.
+If you have any problems, please email firstname.lastname@example.org